Ola-Daniel/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-My Name is Daniel Gillam.
+My name is Daniel Gillam.
 I am a Information Security Enthusiast currently living in Nigeria.
 I love to explore the intersection of technology, privacy, cyberwarfare and the society.

 Occasionally, i write on how the evolution of technology affect our daily lives.
 When i'm not reading about the latest cyberattack or writing an article, i spend most of my time editing vidoes, learning how to code or reading a good book.
 I also enjoy solving machines on hackthebox and tryhackme where i hold the rank of Wizard.